Man eating breakfast foods

 Food Combining for Glucose Levels: Does It Work?

-• Food sequencing or food combining is a simple method you can use to manage your glucose.
+• Food sequencing or food combining is a simple method you can implement that may help manage your glucose response.

 • Studies show the order in which you eat your food can impact post-meal glucose spikes.